 "It’s impossible for me to look at these pictures and not think of my arrival in New York from the Midwest as a young man in the late 1960s"

 The little-known memento is expected to fetch up to $20,000 at auction on Dec.
 2

-Also in this issue: Hippies and abortions
+Also in this issue: box-office draws and a peace candidate

 A one-two punchSee more coverage of boxing